KushGabani/pixelcrate/README.md

 ## Requirements

-To use the AI pattern detection feature, you'll need to add your OpenAI API key in the settings.
+To use the AI pattern detection feature, you'll need to add your Gemini API key in the settings.
 The app uses GPT-4.1-mini for vision analysis.
 You can still use the app without this feature — it just won't detect patterns.

 ## Privacy